timker/docs/docs/_documentation/Protobuf-format.md

 _Note: Until we can get marcgravell to succumb to internal pressure and add support for attribute-less POCOs you will need to add unique custom indexes for each property on your DTOs e.g: `[DataMember(Order=N)]`._

-Otherwise another fast binary serializer that supports attribute-less POCOs is the new [[MessagePack Format]].
+Otherwise another fast binary serializer that supports attribute-less POCOs is the new [MessagePack Format](?id=messagepack-format).

 ## Installing via NuGet